Arav126/Electricity-Portal/README.md

 # Electricity-Portal

+A UG 3rd Sem Project submitted on Dec 2021.

 A web-based user interface for electricity bill payment system where you can
 - View your current electricity bills.
 - Pay your Bills (before the due time or incure a fee).